-Now, when a customer asks questions about the status of a delivery or an invoice, their AR team can simply log into ImageSilo, a cloud-based document management software solution, and look up the pertinent information instead of having to dig through boxes of paper.
+Now, when a customer asks questions about the status of a delivery or an invoice, their AR team can simply log into their cloud-based document management software solution and look up the pertinent information instead of having to dig through boxes of paper.
 Having digital access to accounts receivable documentation has improved customer service by allowing Ace Endico’s AR team to respond to the inquiry right away.

 Easy access to invoices has also simplified the process of collecting on invoices.
-Should a client be late in paying or question whether an invoice matches the shipment they received, Ace Endico’s AR team can easily email them a signed POD right from ImageSilo.
+Should a client be late in paying or question whether an invoice matches the shipment they received, Ace Endico’s AR team can easily email them a signed POD right from their document management system.

 Ace Endico was so happy with the increased productivity in their AR department, they also digitized their accounts payable files and credit applications.

 “There is very minimal paper around here in our office – it’s all online.”

 -Cecile J. Merto, Controller, Ace Endico

 Digital access to AR documentation has also streamlined Ace Endico’s sales audit process.
 During an audit, auditors request upwards of 40 specific files, including proof of delivery slips and invoices.
 Before switching to electronic document management, this process took days as the team would need to bring in pallets of boxed paperwork that had to be sorted through to find the correct files.
 Now, because the requested information can easily be pulled by searching for a check number, the process takes an hour at most.
 This improvement in workplace productivity means less stress for employees.